rocktimsaikia/spotify-mini/readme.md

  ]
 */

-// If there is no track playing, pass `fallbaclkToLastPlayed` option to get the last played track instead of null const currentTrack = await spotify.getCurrentlyPlaying({
+// // If there is no track playing, this will return the last played song, to prevent this feature pass `fallbackToLastPlayed: false` const currentTrack = await spotify.getCurrentlyPlaying({
   fallbackToLastPlayed: true
 });